Tom Brady Admits ‘Tough Conversations,’ Coaching Followed Patriots’ Loss To Steelers

 The Patriots, who committed a season-high 14 accepted penalties against Pittsburgh, no longer control their own destiny in the battle for the AFC’s two first-round playoff byes.
 They currently sit in third place in the conference standings, one game behind the 10-4 Houston Texans, whom they defeated 27-20 in Week 1.

-New England still can secure free passage to the divisional round with wins over the Bills and the New York Jets and Houston loss to either the Philadelphia Eagles or Jacksonville Jaguars.
+New England still can secure free passage to the divisional round with wins over the Bills and the New York Jets and a Houston loss to either the Philadelphia Eagles or Jacksonville Jaguars.

 But if the Texans win out, the Patriots (assuming they win at least one of their final two games to clinch the AFC East title and a playoff spot) will be playing on wild-card weekend for the first time since 2009, when they were blown out at home by the Baltimore Ravens in what’s widely considered the worst postseason performance of the Brady/Bill Belichick era.